-The conserved ATPase PCH-2 controls the number and distribution of crossovers by antagonizing crossover formation inC. elegans
+The conserved ATPase PCH-2 controls the number and distribution of crossovers by antagonizing their formation inC. elegans

 Abstract

 Meiotic crossover recombination is essential for both accurate chromosome segregation and the generation of new haplotypes for natural selection to act upon.
-While the conserved role of the ATPase, PCH-2, during meiotic prophase has been enigmatic, a universal phenotype that is observed whenpch-2or its orthologs are mutated is a change in the number and distribution of meiotic crossovers.
-Here, we show that PCH-2 controls the number and distribution of crossovers by antagonizing crossover formation.
-This antagonism produces different effects at different stages of meiotic prophase: early in meiotic prophase, PCH-2 prevents double strand breaks from becoming crossovers, limiting crossovers at sites of initial DSB formation and homolog interactions.
-Later in meiotic prophase, PCH-2 winnows the number of crossover-eligible intermediates, contributing to the reinforcement of crossover-eligible intermediates, designation of crossovers and ultimately, crossover assurance.
+This requirement is known as crossover assurance and is one example of crossover control.
+While the conserved role of the ATPase, PCH-2, during meiotic prophase has been enigmatic, a universal phenotype whenpch-2or its orthologs are mutated is a change in the number and distribution of meiotic crossovers.
+Here, we show that PCH-2 controls the number and distribution of crossovers by antagonizing their formation.
+This antagonism produces different effects at different stages of meiotic prophase: early in meiotic prophase, PCH-2 prevents double strand breaks from becoming crossover-eligible intermediates, limiting crossover formation at sites of initial double strand break formation and homolog interactions.
+Later in meiotic prophase, PCH-2 winnows the number of crossover-eligible intermediates, contributing to the designation of crossovers and ultimately, crossover assurance.
 We also demonstrate that PCH-2 accomplishes this regulation through the meiotic HORMAD, HIM-3.
 Our data strongly support a model in which PCH-2’s conserved role is to remodel meiotic HORMADs throughout meiotic prophase to destabilize crossover-eligible precursors, coordinate meiotic recombination with synapsis, and contribute to the progressive implementation of meiotic recombination, guaranteeing crossover control.

 Related articles